Prevent Divorce By Trusting God, And Getting Wise Counsel!

 Information from: WhatChristiansWantToKnow.com

-- Know who you are going to marry (someone with shortcomings).
+- Know who you will marry (someone with shortcomings).

 - Make sure you both have an active relationship with God.